Pregnancy is a time when many women become concerned about the use of essential oils.

 And finally here are some useful remedies for use in pregnancy -

 Nausea - put 2-3 drops of ginger or spearmint essential oil on a tissue and inhale.
-Or add several drops to an aroma inhaler.
+Or add several drops to an aromatherapy inhaler.
 (An inhaler can be useful to keep by the bed for use first thing in the morning if this is when your nausea hits, or to carry with you during the day.)

 Stretch Marks – to help reduce the chance of stretchmarks, mix 5 drops each of mandarin, frankincense and geranium essential oils into 50ml jojoba oil.
 Apply daily to the abdomen from the breasts to the hips.